-One of the most frequently used treatments for pain is chiropractic therapies.
+Chiropractic is one of the most frequently used treatments for pain relief.
 The chiropractor does manipulation with his own hands on the musculoskeletal structures.
 It consists of mobilizing a joint of the spine to the maximum range of motion.
 This manipulation is known as an adjustment and helps restore the spine’s joints to be in a more functional and in proper anatomical position causing less discomfort in the short and long term.

 Introduction about Chiropractic Treatment

 Chiropractic techniques rarely cause discomfort or pain.
 However, patients can sometimes experience mild sensitivity or soreness following treatment, similar to some exercises.
 Any small discomfort typically resolves within the first and second days after therapy.